eternalstorms/ESSVideoShare-for-OS-X-Lion/README.md

 # How To use ESSVideoShare

+Please be aware that the sample projects might not have the newest ESSVideoShare framework imported.)

 [OS X Lion (Wiki)](https://github.com/eternalstorms/ESSVideoShare-for-OS-X-Lion/wiki/How-To-for-OS-X-Lion) ([Sample Project for OS X Lion, ~250 KB](http://eternalstorms.at/opensource/ESSVideoShare/esvideosharetestMac.zip))

 [iOS (Wiki)](https://github.com/eternalstorms/ESSVideoShare-for-OS-X-Lion/wiki/How-To-for-iOS) ([Sample Project for iOS, ~3 MB](http://eternalstorms.at/opensource/ESSVideoShare/essvideoshareios.zip))